 Buying a RapidVPN subscription began just as we expected.
 We chose a plan, a subscription length, opted to pay via PayPal and handed over our email address.

 But then: a surprise.
 A 'PayPal Order Account Verification' page asked for the email address associated with our PayPal account, then told us 'Please check your PayPal email address.
 We just sent you an email with our PayPal address.'

 It makes the signup process more complicated, too.
 We quickly realized this as minutes went by with no email from RapidVPN.
-Even if something had turned up and we'd been able to pay, presumably the company would have to recognize that payment, then manually create our account.
+We had just the same wait during our last review, presumably because someone at RapidVPN has to notice our order, then manually generate and send us the invoice.

-There's nothing wrong with its functionality, though, at least in theory.
-Locations can be chosen manually or automatically; you're able to select your preferred protocol (PPTP, L2TP, SSTP, OpenVPN) from a list; notifications tell you when you connect or disconnect; DNS and IPv6 leak protection is built in, and a kill switch blocks all internet access if the VPN drops.
+The app does have some worthwhile functionality, at least.
+You're able to select your preferred protocol (PPTP, L2TP, SSTP, OpenVPN) from a list; DNS and IPv6 leak protection is built in, and a kill switch blocks all internet access if the VPN drops.

-RapidVPN's Windows app claims to have a kill switch, and that's true, but it's not a firewall-type, system-wide feature.
+It's good to see a kill switch option, but it's not a firewall-type, system-wide feature.
 It's an application kill switch only, which means you must tell the app which processes you'd like it to close if the VPN drops (your browser, your torrent client, whatever it might be.)